jjonasramos/jjonasramos/README.md

 ## I'm Jonas Ramos!

-Hey buddy, welcome to my Github profile.
-Here you'll find a lot of bugs Lol.
-Just kidding... or not.
+Hey buddy, welcome to my profile.

 Introducing myself, I've started programming when I was 13yo at school.
 On 2016 I decided to start a degree in Computer Science, that I've done in 2020.